niallo/node-engineer/README.md

 Engineer will try in this order, using the first satisfying version it finds:

-* Inspect the version of node.js in the $PATH to see if it satifies engine.
+* Inspect the version of node.js in the `$PATH` to see if it satifies engine.
-* Inspect the version of node.js versions already installed locally via nave to see if any of those satifies engine.
+* Inspect the version of node.js versions already installed locally via `nave` to see if any of those satifies engine.
-* Pick the maximum remote version of node.js which satisfies via nave.
+* Pick the maximum remote version of node.js which satisfies via `nave`.

 This makes it a no-brainer to run an arbitrary package under whatever version of node it needs.
 Engineer uses `nave` and `semver` to do the heavy lifting of